afs/lizard/lz-dev/setup-simple/README.md

-This runs Lizard with one node server and one index server on two machines, with no index sharding.
+This runs Lizard with one node server and one index server in one JVM.

 It is not fault tolerant.

-It is just for testing and performance measurements.
+It is just for testing and development.

-*machine-all*:
-Deployment descriptor for all in one process.

-*machine-nodes, machines-indexes*:
-Deployment descriptors for separate node and index machines.